villesalmela/CodeQA/README.md

 # Code QA
 ## Status
-The application is work in progress.
+The app is ready for evaluation and can be tested at https://codeqa.online

 [Status history](../../wiki/StatusHistory) is available on wiki.

-## Objective
+## Use Case
 This application will allow users to save their Python functions in a code library.
 The functions are searchable and browsable, publicly available for other users.
 The application supports users in documentation and quality control of their functions.